Overview

 Current situation in North America

-The map below shows the distribution of white-nose syndrome in North America as at June 2023.
+The map below shows the distribution of white-nose syndrome in North America as of November 2024.

 WNS Spreadmap from www.whitenosesyndrome.org